7Bpencil/GaussianKernelCalculator/README.md

 ### Bilinear version?
 We can reduce size of a kernel by calculating two samples for the cost of one using bilinear filtering.
-It works only for kernels with sizes of 5, 9, 13 ... or generally: (kernelSize - 1) % 4 == 0.
+It works only for kernels with sizes of 5, 9, 13 ... or generally: N * 4 + 1 for N > 0.
 Bilinear kernel size = (kernelSize + 1) / 2

 ### Example: